Hey, what am I reading?

 OK.
 You’ve convinced me.
 Where do I sign up?

 Hooray!
-Try clicking the button below (it's totally free to sign up right now):
+Try clicking the button below to see the options:

 (And to find out more about the company that provides the tech for this newsletter, visit Substack.com.)